rabbitmq/rabbitmq-website/docs/troubleshooting-oauth2.md

 These are the most common reasons for this issue:

-* The endpoint is unreachable (e.g. there is a firewall which blocks access) or target service is down
+* The endpoint is unreachable, for example, there is a firewall which blocks access or a target service is down
 * The endpoint has a [TLS certificate not trusted](./ssl#peer-verification) by the browser
 * The browser is blocking access due to a [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) policy